HyveMynd/Proteus/README.md

 ## Usage

-By leveraging `node-fetch`, the Proteus api will be very familiar to anyone who has developed with `fetch` in the past.
+Create a Proteus client with a `baseUrl`.
+Then simply chain resource endpoints togehter to dynamically build your REST endpoint URL.
+Lastly, call `fetch` in order to execute the request.
+By leveraging `node-fetch`, the Proteus api will be very familiar to anyone who has developed with Github's `fetch` API.

 ```
 const Proteus = require('Proteus');